OriginProtocol/origin/README.md

 ## Deploying changes

 Our docs are currently hosted on Github pages.

+You'll need to rename your git remote to `gitub`:

+    git remote rename origin github

-Deploying changes (if you have access to this repo) is as easy as running `./deploy.sh`
+Then deploying changes (if you have access to this repo) is as easy as running `./deploy.sh`

 [https://github.com/lord/slate/wiki/deploying-slate](https://github.com/lord/slate/wiki/deploying-slate)